Positron00/WebAgent/backend/README.md

 This is the Python-based microservice backend for the WebAgent platform.
 It uses LangGraph to orchestrate a multi-agent system for research, analysis, and report generation.

-**Version: 2.4.3** - Enhanced reliability with improved error handling, client-safe configuration, and comprehensive observability for better system monitoring and maintenance.
+**Version: 2.4.5** - Enhanced testing framework with improved browser compatibility detection and graceful fallbacks for different client environments.
+This update ensures reliable operation across all devices with comprehensive error handling and optimized performance.

 ## Key Features